RevenueCat/purchases-android/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for contributing to PROJECT_NAME.
+Thank you for contributing to Purchases.
 Before pressing the "Create Pull Request" button, please provide the following:

   - [ ] A description about what and why you are contributing, even if it's trivial.